kristopolous/music-explorer/readme.md

 # Music-Explorer

-A set of tools for exploring/archiving music surrounding youtube-dl and mpv.
+A set of tools for exploring music surrounding youtube-dl and mpv.

 There's also a way to navigate and control the music that uses tmux, notion, and a usb foot pedal, really.
 You should have id3v2 and amixer if you want to do that one.